cerner/fhir.cerner.com/content/millennium/r4/scheduling/appointment.md

 * Only operations on the paths listed below are supported.
 * For video visit link patch operation paths, `contained` index 0 represents the provider link and `contained` index 1 represents the patient link.
 * Video Visit linking requires additional client configuration and application support.
-* Additional Video Visit cloud configuration is required to access these patch operations
+* Additional Video Visit cloud configuration is required to access these patch operations.

 ### Authorization Types